Bayliff84/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-HTM and CSS Projects from Tech Academt
+HTML and CSS Projects from Tech Academy